Bring the City Alive at Night

-In the summer, stop along the river at two areas where you can sit and enjoy a beer, some music and the river as it meanders through the city.
+In the summer, you can make a "pit stop" along the river at two areas where you can sit and enjoy a beer, some music, and the river as it meanders through the city.
 Decide where when you are crossing the bridge S. Niccolò: on the right hand side, along Lungarno del Tempio, watch the water flow from the garden chairs on the bank (at il Tempio) or, on the left side, there is a summer bar that features live music and a big screen for those exciting summer football matches (at the Fiorino sull'Arno, along Lungarno Pecori Giraldi).

 Once you have crossed the road under the arches of the "porta", I suggest you head towards one of the "happening" streets in Florence: Borgo la Croce.
-With small cafes, bars and other meet up places lining the road, you can visit a few of our favourite gelato shops, stop for a drink at one of our favourite happy hour spots (look at Donna's 2nd choice) or simply enjoy the thriving outdoor nightlife.
+With small cafes, restaurants, bars and other meet up places lining the road, you can visit a few of our favorite gelato shops, stop for a drink at one of our favorite happy hour spots (look at Donna's 2nd choice) or simply enjoy the thriving outdoor nightlife.
 This works well in all types of weather!

 This route will take you right next to the Loggia del Pesce (fish market), commissioned by Duke Cosimo I de' Medici to Giorgio Vasari.
 These newly restored nine arches separated with 8 "tondi" in blue and white terracotta depict different types of fish and once stood in Piazza della Repubblica.
 It was dismantled in the late 1800's with the remodeling of Florence and only put on display again in 1955 in Piazza Ciompi.